garagehive/garagehive.github.io/docs/xero-api-intergration.md

 * Vendor Invoices
 * Vendor Credit memos

+> **Note**
+>
-**Please note, we currently don't support exporting vendor payments, it is recommened that this is done in your external accountancy system**
+> We currently don't support exporting vendor payments, it is recommened that this is done in your external accountancy system.

-# Initial Setup
+## Initial Setup
 To find the setup for the accountancy integration, search for Accountancy Integration Setup

 ![](media/garagehive-export-setup-search.png)